Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

 # Fall Detector
-The fall detector has a small TinyML device in charge of detecting falls via the onboard accelerometer data, and reporting to a server through Bluetooth.
+The fall detector has a small TinyML, a machine learning device in charge of detecting falls via the onboard accelerometer data, and reporting to a server through Bluetooth (BT).
 The server is a Python script that scans specific BT announcements, parses the fall alert information, and stores it into a SQL Lite database for reports and alerts.
-I choose to work on this project because my grandma has a medical condition where she falls when she suddenly hears a noice or when someome passes her unexpecedly.
+I choose to work on this project because my grandma has a medical condition where she falls when she suddenly hears a noise or when someome passes her unexpecedly.
 I created this fall detector to help her!

 <!---
 [Edit the paragraph above to make it better with this prompt] Replace this text with a brief description (2-3 sentences) of your project.
 This description should draw the reader in and make them interested in what you've built.
 You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
 As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!